Zal0/ZGB/README.md

 <details>
   <summary><strong>Music</strong></summary>

-Music driver is automatically detected, depending on the assets you actually use. `*.MOD` files enable the [gbt-player](https://github.com/AntonioND/gbt-player) driver, `*.UGE` files enable the [hUGETracker](https://github.com/SuperDisk/hUGETracker) driver, `*.FUR` files enable the [banjo](https://github.com/joffb/banjo) driver for the PSG sound chip.
+The Music driver is automatically detected, depending on the assets you actually use. `*.MOD` files enable the [gbt-player](https://github.com/AntonioND/gbt-player) driver, `*.UGE` files enable the [hUGETracker](https://github.com/SuperDisk/hUGETracker) driver, `*.FUR` files enable the [banjo](https://github.com/joffb/banjo) driver for the PSG sound chip.

-You can force select witch music drive to use in the Makefile, but usually you don't need that.
-You can not mix several music drivers in one project.
+You can force which music driver is selected in the Makefile, but usually that isn't needed.
+You cannot mix multiple music drivers in one project.
 ```
 # Music player: HUGETRACKER(default) or GBT_PLAYER
 MUSIC_PLAYER = GBT_PLAYER